OpenBB-finance/OpenBB/website/content/terminal/reference/stocks/candle.md

 ---
 title: candle
-description: This page provides a detailed guide on the usage of the 'candle' command in Python, a tool for displaying historic stock data.
+description: "This page provides a detailed guide on the usage of the 'candle' command" in Python, a tool for displaying historic stock data.
 It covers functionalities such as plot display, data sorting and trendline addition.
 keywords: